 Eugene has over 20 years of experience, which aids in his ability to translate the background theories of the practicing Massage Therapist into measurable pain relief!American Massage Therapy Association

 The AMTA, or American Massage Therapy Association, is the premier-choice professional association for many a Certified Massage Therapist, including Eugene.
-He is also the President of the New York AMTA chapter, which is committed to encouraging excellence in all aspects of the profession.
+He is also the former President of the New York AMTA chapter, which is committed to encouraging excellence in all aspects of the profession.
 From your intake visit to your long-term recovery plan, working with a member of AMTA connects you with a local community that shares your goals and values.

 Membership association benefits the client in other ways as well; you know that Eugene is committed to upholding the highest ethical standards of the industry and is constantly working to advance the accessibility of powerful healing modalities to the general public.National Certification Board for Massage Therapy and Bodyworkers